 The idea with the contract is that it protects the interests and the rights of both parties.
-It is a two-way street, helping both parties, and safeguarding them against unwanted actions.
+It is a two-way street.
+It helps both parties and safeguards them against unwanted actions.

-You are, after all, asking those photographed to relinquish their right or claim over how, where and when these images are used.
+You are, after all, asking for the legal rights of images.
+Those captured in the image relinquish their right or claim over how, where, and when these images appear.

-Keep these forms forever.
-These forms do not have a statute of limitations, and therefore don’t run out.
-You will always need to present it when you want to use or sell the image.
+You will have to present the model release form when you want to use or sell the image and for other future issues that may arise.
 Also, it will stop legal proceedings or allow you to defend yourself if ever sued.

-Some people may be hesitant in signing these forms, as the contract doesn’t state exactly where and when you will use it, only that you can use it anywhere, at any time, for anything.
-You will need to respect their decision if they refuse.
+Some people may be hesitant in signing these forms.
+Often, the contract doesn’t state where and when you will use it.
+It only says that you can use it anywhere, at any time, for anything.
+You will need to respect their decision if they refuse to sign the form.

 To make things even easier, we have a post on best model release apps to check out next!